 Do you have questions about amoxicillin, whether it could help you, or things you need to know about a current prescription?

-You can speak to a primary care doctor from the comfort of your own home with K Health.
+You can speak to a primary care provider from the comfort of your own home with K Health.

 You can get affordable primary care with the K Health app.